-The Authority has accepted SunWater's unbundled opening ARR balance for Nogoa-Mackenzie (excluding the Emerald Distribution System) \$242,000.
+For the Draft Report, the Authority accepted SunWater's unbundled opening ARR balance for Nogoa-Mackenzie (excluding the Emerald Distribution System) of \$242,000.

-The Authority's unbundled ARR balance reflects SunWater's proposed methodology for the separation of bulk and distribution system assets, which takes into account past and future renewals expenditure (see Volume 1).
+The Authority's unbundled ARR balance reflected SunWater's proposed methodology for the separation of bulk and distribution system assets, which takes into account past and future renewals expenditure (see Volume 1).